 Mathura - April 12th, 2000

-[April 4th & 5th 2017 is the appearnce day of Lord Rama.
-We hope that you will relish this lecture that Srila Narayana Gosvami Maharaja gave several days before Lord Rama's appearance day on April 12, 2000 in Mathura:]
+[Srila Narayana Gosvami Maharaja gave this lecture several days before Lord Rama's appearance day on April 12, 2000 in Mathura:]

 Today is a very auspicious day.
 It is the Appearance Day of Lord Sri Rama.
 Who is Sri Rama?
 He is Krsna Himself, and Sita is Radhika Herself.
 In order to establish the principles of maryada, regulative etiquette, Krsna appeared in the form of Sri Rama.
 His associates also appeared in Rama-lila.
 Gopisvara Mahadeva manifested as Hanuman and Baladeva appeared as Laksmana.
 Satrugna and Bharata are also manifestations of Krsna because they are His weapons.
 They are respectively Sanka and Cakra.
 Sri Caitanya Mahaprabhu Himself read and glorified the pastimes of Sri Rama.